soitun/dns-proxy-server/docs/content/2-features/solving-host-machine-ip/_index.en.md

 **Notes**:

-Be aware if you set the host machine hostname as the machine name then you will have to remove it's name from `/etc/hosts` since OS try to resolve names from hosts file first then from DNS server
+Be aware if you set the host machine hostname as the machine name then you will have to remove its name from `/etc/hosts` since OS try to resolve names from hosts file first then from DNS server